byamane/snake/README.md

 ## Recent Changes 🔍

-- Adding virtual keypad to the game, primarily for playability on mobile devices
+- Added virtual keypad to the game, primarily for playability on mobile devices

 ## Ice Box 🥶